 2. Making money by making us feel rubbish about ourselves - body shaming

-These poster girls are portrayed by marketeers as successful, healthier, more desirable and even wealthier than you.
+These poster girls are portrayed by marketers as successful, healthier, more desirable and even wealthier than you.
 How are you expected to feel if you don't match up to this ideal image of health?
 Does it build your self-esteem?
 Or does it knock it down to the extent that you want to emulate whatever activity the fitness model is engaging in, or consume whatever product she's daintily clutching and smiling at?

 It's a multi-billion pound industry and one that has got this far by making women feel shit about themselves.
 Often, even the model's themselves will discuss how rubbish the industry makes them feel about themselves.